 (f) participate in the allocation of tasks in congregations with several Pastors’ posts;

-(g) strengthen the awareness in the Congregation of the diaconic and missionary duties, support work groups and institutions in particular to further Christian charity and the diaconic work of the Congregation, activities directed at men’s, women’s and youth work, parent and family work, church social work, church music, evangelisation, ecumenical work, missionary work and work in the diaspora;
+(g) strengthen the awareness in the congregation of the diaconic and missionary duties, support work groups and institutions in particular to further Christian charity and the diaconic work of the congregation, activities directed at men’s, women’s and youth work, parent and family work, Church social work, Church music, evangelisation, ecumenical work, missionary work and work in the diaspora;

-(h) ensure that disputes in the Congregation are settled promptly and in a brotherly manner;
+(h) ensure that disputes in the congregation are settled promptly and in a brotherly manner;

-(i) recruit co-workers for services in the Congregation and Church;
+(i) recruit co-workers for services in the congregation and Church;

 (j) endeavour to further the tasks of the Church by means of donations and voluntary services.

-(2) Congregational Council has the duty to discuss important matters concerning the Church, especially to deliberate on how fundamental Church Orders affecting the Congregation can be implemented and new institutions can be created, promoted or terminated.
+(2) Congregational Council has the duty to discuss important matters concerning the Church, especially to deliberate on how fundamental Church Orders affecting the congregation can be implemented and new institutions can be created, promoted or terminated.

 Section 30 Management of Assets

-(1) It is the duty of Congregational Council to manage and administer the assets and finances of the Congregation.
+(1) It is the duty of Congregational Council to manage and administer the assets and finances of the congregation.

-(2) In all actions and decisions regarding the management and administration of assets and finances, it must be borne in mind that they are to serve the commission of the Congregation (section 2) and that they are essentially determined thereby.
+(2) In all actions and decisions regarding the management and administration of assets and finances, it must be borne in mind that they are to serve the commission of the congregation [Section 2] and that they are essentially determined thereby.

 Offices and Duties of Congregational Council

-Section 31 Chairperson of Congregational Council
+Section 31 Chair of Congregational Council

-Congregational Council shall annually elect a Chairperson and a Deputy from among its members.
+Congregational Council shall annually elect a chair and a deputy from among its members.
 The person who receives the majority of votes of the members of Congregational Council shall be elected.
 In the event of the votes being equal, lots shall be drawn to decide the election.
-A change of chairmanship occurs, if during a period of office, such is requested by two-thirds of the members of Congregational Council or if the Chairperson resigns.
+A change of chairship occurs, if during a period of office, such is requested by two-thirds of the members of Congregational Council or if the chair resigns.

 Section 32 Office of the Secretary

-(1) Congregational Council shall elect a Secretary and, if necessary, a Deputy from among its members to attend to the correspondence of the Congregation.
-The elections are held in accordance with section 31.
+(1) Congregational Council shall elect a secretary and, if necessary, a deputy from among its members to attend to the correspondence of the congregation.
+The elections are held in accordance with Section 31.

-(2) All correspondence shall be conducted in the name of the Congregation.
+(2) All correspondence shall be conducted in the name of the congregation.

-(3) The Secretary is responsible for the minutes of the meetings of Congregational Council.
-Subject to the provisions of section 25(3) Congregational Council may appoint another person to assist the Secretary.
+(3) The secretary is responsible for the minutes of the meetings of Congregational Council.
+Subject to the provisions of Section 25(3) Congregational Council may appoint another person to assist the secretary.

 Section 33 Office of the Treasurer

-(1) Congregational Council shall elect a Treasurer and, if necessary, a Deputy from among its members to control budgeting, bookkeeping and accounting requirements of the Congregation.
-The elections are held in accordance with section 31.
+(1) Congregational Council shall elect a treasurer and, if necessary, a deputy from among its members to control budgeting, bookkeeping and accounting requirements of the congregation.
+The elections are held in accordance with Section 31.

-(2) The Treasurer shall ensure that the budget is adhered to, that all income is collected in full and timeously, and that the expenses which are due, are paid from approved resources.
+(2) The treasurer shall ensure that the budget is adhered to, that all income is collected in full and timeously, and that the expenses which are due, are paid from approved resources.

-(3) The Treasurer is responsible for establishing and keeping the necessary books of account.
+(3) The treasurer is responsible for establishing and keeping the necessary books of account.

 Section 34 Status of the Secretary and the Treasurer

-The Secretary and the Treasurer are subject to the directions of Congregational Council.
-The immediate supervision rests with the Chairperson.
+The secretary and the treasurer are subject to the directions of Congregational Council.
+The immediate supervision rests with the chair.

 Section 35 Management

-(1) The Chairperson is responsible for ensuring that Congregational Council attends to the tasks assigned to it.
+(1) The chair is responsible for ensuring that Congregational Council attends to the tasks assigned to it.

-(2) The Chairperson manages congregational affairs.
+(2) The chair manages congregational affairs.
 He is responsible for ensuring that Church Laws are observed.
-He shall ensure that the decisions of Congregational Council and of the Congregational Meeting are implemented.
+He shall ensure that the decisions of Congregational Council and of the General Meeting are implemented.

-(3) Simple matters of a routine management nature are conducted by the chairman at his own discretion.
+(3) Simple matters of a routine management nature are conducted by the chairat his own discretion.

 Section 36 Convening Meetings of Congregational Council

-(1) As a rule the Chairperson convenes the Congregational Council meetings once a month or as often as circumstances require.
+(1) As a rule, the chair convenes the Congregational Council meetings once a month or as often as circumstances require.